hashgraph/hedera-mirror-node/docs/monitor.md

 For example, if you want to publish a topic message, you would open the `TransactionType` class, find `CONSENSUS_SUBMIT_MESSAGE`, then open the [ConsensusSubmitMessageTransactionSupplier](/hedera-mirror-datagenerator/src/main/java/com/hedera/datagenerator/sdk/supplier/consensus/ConsensusSubmitMessageTransactionSupplier.java) class that it references.
-From there, you can see that fields `maxTransactionFee`, `message`, `retry` and `topicId` are available as properties.
+From there, you can see that fields `maxTransactionFee`, `message`, `retry`, and `topicId` are available as properties.
 Only `topicId` doesn't have a default and will be required.
 Here's a YAML excerpt that specifies some of those properties: